-New Zealand-born soprano, Leila Alexander began her 2020/21 season with her debut at Wigmore Hall (London) in Janáček's The Diary of One Who Disappeared, accompanied by Julius Drake for live broadcast by the BBC and is due to perform Pamina in Mozart's Die Zauberflöte with Bloomsbury Opera (postponed due to Covid-19).
-She was also a finalist in the 2020 International Cadenza Competition, a semi-finalist in the 2020 Royal Overseas League Competition, and a semi-finalist in the Premiere Opera Foundation & NYIOP International Vocal Competition.
+New Zealand-born soprano, Leila Alexander began her 2020/21 season with her debut at Wigmore Hall (London) in a recital of Janáček's works The Diary of One Who Disappeared and Moravian Folk Poetry in Songs, accompanied by Julius Drake for live broadcast by the BBC and is was due to perform Pamina in Mozart's Die Zauberflöte with Bloomsbury Opera (cancelled due to Covid-19).
+She was a semi-finalist in the Opera Crown International Competition 2021 (Tbilisi), a finalist in the Medici Opera Competition 2021, a finalist in the 2020 International Cadenza Competition, a semi-finalist in the 2020 Royal Overseas League Competition, and a semi-finalist in the Premiere Opera Foundation & NYIOP International Vocal Competition.
 Miss Alexander is currently studying at the Universität Mozarteum and recently completed her studies as a scholar at the Guildhall School of Music & Drama in London under Yvonne Kenny AM.

 With professional experience in both traditional opera and commercial performance, Leila Alexander has performed as a soloist for numerous international sports tournaments, such as the opening banquet of the FIFA Women's Cup and the Bledisloe Cup Games, and has taken lead roles in operas and oratorio such as Serpina in La Serva Padrona (Pergolesi), Geraldine in A Game of Chance (Barab), soprano soloist in Fauré's Requiem Op.
 48, and soprano soloist in Handel's Messiah.
 The soprano has premiered several contemporary operas including, Len Lye the Opera (De Castro Robinson), State of Mind (Ah Sam), and Kiri Masterclass (Scholes).